bajrangCoder/acode-plugin-acodex/readme.md

 - **Terminal panel**: The terminal panel can be moved around, resized, minimized, and maximized based on the developer's preferences
 - **User-friendly interface**: _AcodeX_ offers a simple and intuitive interface, making it easy to use for all levels of developers.
 - **Customisable**: You can customise AcodeX terminal according to your preference
-- **Session**: It will automatically open from where you had closed the app.
 - **Easy Directory Changing**: You can open any folder with a button click.

 ### Api Docs